davidmalcolm/gcc-global-state/plan.rst

 destined for a branch, I'd at least want the option of tactical merges here and there.

+Question: if it's a branch, is it a branch in git, or a branch in svn?
+(or both, somehow?)

 Bikeshedding: "universe" vs "context"
 -------------------------------------